-Lace Monitors/Goannas are one of Australia’s largest lizards.
+Otherwise known as Goannas, they are Australia’s second-largest lizard.
 They have strong claws and powerful legs.
-They are dark grey to black in colour with cream or yellow scales forming bands and blotches.
 There are usually black bars across the snout, throat and chin.
+They have black and yellow stripes along the length of the body and tail.
 The tongue is long and forked like a snake.

-The head and body length grows to about 55cm long with tail about 140cm long.
+The head and body length grow to about 55cm long with a tail about 140cm long.

 Lace Monitors/Goannas are predators and scavengers eating insects, small mammals, lizards, nestling birds, eggs and carrion.